observation/euring/README.md

 ## Acknowledgements

-This library is maintained and open-sourced by [Observation.org](https://observation.org).
+This library is maintained by [Observation.org](https://observation.org).
 It was originally developed as part of the RingBase project at [Zostera](https://zostera.nl).
 Many thanks to Zostera for the original development work.